MikhailBezlepkin/Rick_and_Morty_App/README.md

 # Rick and Morty App
 This app using The [Rick and Morty API](https://rickandmortyapi.com/) and written in Kotlin with Android Studio.
-Here Pexels API documentation.
 ***
 ## Rick and Morty app staсk:
 * Using Retrofit for fetching data from Rick and Morty API;